Manaal27/My-Custom-Countdown-Maker/README.md

     // Check for valid date

-    // Get the numbner version of current date and update DOM
+    // Get the number version of current date and update DOM

     // Reset all values